Interesting Facts for Kids

 - National Day: 20 July (Independence Day)

 - History: The country was inhabited by mainly semi-nomadic tribes before the arrival of the Spanish colonialists.
 Colombia is named after explorer Christopher Columbus.
 However, the land was also referred to as New Grenada from 1499.
 It gained independence from Spain on 20 July 1810.
 Slavery was abolished in Colombia in 1849.
 Finally in 1886 the Republic of Colombia was proclaimed.

 Colombia Facts: Geography

 Where is Colombia?

-Below see a map of Colombia with the neighbouring countries and you will find Colombia's capital city: Bogota.
-The Caribbean islands San Andrea and Providencia are the largest islands belonging to Colombia.
+Below see another Spanish map of Colombia with the neighbouring countries as well as the major waterways and roads.
+The Caribbean islands San Andrés and Providencia are the largest islands belonging to Colombia.

 Colombia has a diverse climate from tropical steppe, rainforest as well as glacial climate in the Andean mountain regions.
 More than 60% of the country are low-lying grassland and sparsely populated.
 Colombia sits on the Ring of Fire and is prone to volcanic eruptions and earthquakes.